bentunaru/spy-etf-news-agent/README.md

 ## Notes

 - If you encounter issues with News API, check that your API key is valid and that you haven't exceeded your request quota.
+- The application supports two ETFs:
-- The application uses the "SPY" ticker which is the SPDR S&P 500 ETF, an efficient and reliable way to track S&P 500 performance.
+  - **SPY**: SPDR S&P 500 ETF Trust - tracks the performance of the S&P 500 Index
+  - **QQQ**: Invesco QQQ Trust - tracks the Nasdaq-100 Index of the largest non-financial companies
 - Trend analyses are based on statistical calculations such as linear regression but do not constitute investment advice.
 - Price predictions are for educational purposes only and should not be used for actual trading decisions.
 Past performance is not indicative of future results.